typesafehub/prod-suite-management-doc/guides/akka-cluster-kubernetes-k8s-deploy/src/main/paradox/index.md

 # Deploying clustered Akka applications on Kubernetes

+* For most Akka on Kubernetes scenarios we are currently suggesting to first review the [Lightbend Orchestration tooling](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/overview.html).

 [Akka Cluster](http://doc.akka.io/docs/akka/2.5.3/scala/common/cluster.html) is a fault-tolerant peer-to-peer cluster membership service.
 [Kubernetes](https://kubernetes.io/), an open-source solution for container orchestration, provides several features that are a great fit for running applications built with Akka Cluster.
 This guide will